 Plaza de España, in Seville

-After breakfast, you'll hit the road again for a two-hour drive west from Córdoba to Andalusia's capital of Seville.
-You can feel free to stop along the way to snap photos at historic sights like the medieval Castle of Almodóvar del Río or the village of Palma del Rio.
+After breakfast, you'll hit the road again for a two-hour drive west from Córdoba to Andalusia's capital, Seville.
+Feel free to stop along the way to snap photos at historic sights like the medieval Castle of Almodóvar del Río or the village of Palma del Rio.
 Upon arrival in Seville, you'll check into your hotel in the city center.

-Then, in the evening, it will be time to eat.
-Either in a small group or private tour, you'll head to Seville's historic Old Town for an evening of delicious tapas.
-You'll meet an expert guide who will lead you to two family-run taverns and recommend a wide selection of dishes, leading you through the meal to ensure you enjoy the experience like a local.
-Authentic tapas on offer include acorn-fed Iberian ham, gambas al ajillo (garlic shrimp in oil) and bacalao (salt cod).
+Then, in the evening, it's time to eat.
+Head to Seville's historic Old Town for an evening of delicious tapas.
+You'll meet an expert guide who will lead you to two family-run taverns and recommend a wide selection of dishes, ensuring you enjoy the experience like a local.
+Authentic tapas in Seville include acorn-fed Iberian ham, gambas al ajillo (garlic shrimp in oil), and bacalao (salt cod).
 Of course, throughout the dinner, you'll pair the tapas with delicious local wines.

 Plan your trip to Spain